kavonjon/onaylf/README.md

 For production deployment, the application uses Docker containers with PostgreSQL database and Nginx reverse proxy.
 All dependencies, migrations, and static file collection are handled automatically by the Docker setup.

-The application is designed to run behind an external load balancer (e.g., AWS ALB, Google Cloud Load Balancer, DigitalOcean Load Balancer) that handles SSL termination.
-The nginx container listens directly on ports 80 and 443.
+The application is designed to run behind an external load balancer (e.g., AWS ALB, Google Cloud Load Balancer, DigitalOcean Load Balancer, F5) that handles SSL termination.
+The nginx container listens on port 80 (HTTP), and the load balancer forwards decrypted traffic to it.

 #### Prerequisites